vircadia/vircadia-docs-sphinx/README.md

 ## Translate

-To help with the translation of Vircadia's documentation there is two main ways:
+There are two ways to help with the translation of Vircadia's documentation:
-The recommended way is to use https://weblate.vircadia.dev.
+* The recommended way is to use https://weblate.vircadia.dev.
-You can also submit updated `.po` files via Pull Request.
+* You can also submit updated `.po` files via a pull request.

 ## Install Sphinx for Local Builds